Igor Marcondes

 Igor Ribeiro Marcondes (born 16 June 1997) is a Brazilian tennis player.

-He has a career high ATP singles ranking of world No. 258 achieved on 21 March 2022.
-He also has a career high ATP doubles ranking of No. 351 achieved on 17 January 2022.
+He has a career high ATP singles ranking of world No. 258 achieved on 21 March 2022 and a career high ATP doubles ranking of No. 206 achieved on 14 September 2026.

 Career

 Marcondes made his ATP main draw debut at the 2019 Brasil Open in the doubles draw partnering Rafael Matos.

-After a three year suspension for missing three anti-doping tests, Mercondes came back in March 2025.
+Mercondes served a nine-month ban for unintentional use of hydrochlorothiazide in 2018.
+In 2022, he was issued with a three-year ban for missing three anti-doping tests returning to competition in March 2025.
 In October 2025 he won back-to-back M15 ITF titles in Hua Hin.
 As a result he returned to the top 500 in the singles rankings on 10 November 2025.